tableau/tableau_langchain/README.md

    ```bash
    pip install langchain-tableau
    ```
-2. Import `langchain-tableau` and use it with your Agent
+2. Import `langchain-tableau` and use it with your Agent (in a Python file or Jupyter Notebook)

    ```python
     # langchain and langgraph package imports